nerf-course/nerf-course.github.io/index.md

 A great approach for rendering novel views of a scene or object is to model them as radiance fields which maps each point in space to a view-dependent color and density.
 These techniques enables learning 3D scenes directly from a set of 2D images.

 ### [Volume Rendering Tutorial](https://drops.dagstuhl.de/opus/volltexte/2010/2709/pdf/18.pdf) @ Schloss Dagstuhl 2010 –
 This tutorial gives a thorough formulation for different direct volume rendering techniques.
 Most of the formulations provided in this paper are backpropagateable.
 Therefore, easily applicable to neural renderings.
+While Neural Volumes was one of the first papers to use volume rendering, this paper does not assume fixed cameras and formulates volume rendering precisely.

-The general algroithm in volume rendering is mapping a 3D scalar field into a 3D field color c and extinction coefficient τ by learning a transfer function (e.g. neural network).
+The general approach in volume rendering is mapping a 3D scalar field into a 3D field color c and extinction coefficient τ by learning a transfer function (e.g. neural network).
 Then we can render by integrating along a ray.
 First, we should define the transparency function T(s) which is the probability that the ray does not hit any particles for a length of s from they ray origin.
 They drive the formulation for T(s) to be the exponentiated integral of individual extinction coefficients.
 We can then discretize the formulation by assuming the opacity segments have constant values.
 This paper refers to several interesting related work that offer more complex formulations without such assumption.
-The article also provides formulations of local and global lighting and scattering alongside an spectral volume rendering formulation.

 ### [IDR](https://lioryariv.github.io/idr/) @ NeurIPS 2020 – [arXiv](https://arxiv.org/abs/2003.09852)
 ![](https://raw.githubusercontent.com/nerf-course/nerf-course.github.io/main/images/IDR.png)